simoncblyth/opticks/notes/issues/tboolean-shakedown.rst

-HOW TO PROCEED : intersect full G4Orb with a suitable box to get the z-slicing that Opticks zsphere is
+HOW TO PROCEED : intersect full G4Orb with a suitable box to get the z-slicing that Opticks zsphere is intended to be

+* fixed with CMaker::ConvertZSphere